abhishekmaher6699/aeon_etl/README.md

   - The notification is sent to a **Python script** responsible for triggering the **CI/CD pipeline** to build or update the backend of the application.

 ---
-### Future Enhancements
+## Future Enhancements

 - **Cloud Deployment:** The pipeline can be deployed on a cloud platform to automate the process at regular intervals without any manual interventions.
 - **Multiple Site Support:** Right now, we are only scraping articles from AEON, however we can also fetch articles from other websites with more modifications.
-I will leave that for the future me.
+I will leave that to the future me.
--

 ---
 ## Technical Stack
 ### Tools and Technologies